 Tip #8: Carpool With A Friend

 One of the ways to save on gas, which doesn’t include your car, is to share a ride with someone.
-You can take turns driving, which is perfect when you are going in the same direction.
+You can take turns driving, which is perfect for going in the same direction.
 In addition, Carpooling can save half your fuel bill if you have a regular carpooling arrangement for work or sending your kids to school.